PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 16:58:27
+Last updated: 2024-04-02 16:59:01
-Random Quote: He who angers you conquers you. - Elizabeth Kenny
+Random Quote: You cannot be lonely if you like the person you're alone with. - Wayne Dyer